horihiro/azure-functions-python-opencv-example/README.md

 This is **unofficial** sample project of Azure Functions for python with OpenCV

   1. Install and run docker daemon
-  1. Clone this repository
+  1. Clone this repository and open this by VScode with Azure Functions extension.
-  1. Execute `retrieve_so.sh` or `retrieve_so.bat` in order to copy required SO libraries by using docker-cli<br>
-  then the libraries are downloaded at `./lib`
   1. Edit `HttpTrigger/__init__.py` if you want
-  1. Deploy to your Function App (Linux and Consumption plan)
+  1. Deploy to your Function App (Linux and Consumption plan) using Azure Functions extensions.<br>
+     This step includes the process which downloads the libraies to `./lib`

 The http trigger function can comvert image, which is specified by `image_url` query parameter, to grayscale image using `cv2.imread`, `cv2.cvtColor` and `cv2.imwrite`